alainkaegi/pythonorama/software_development/xp_coding_steps.md

 nothing to commit, working tree clean
 ```

+> [!IMPORTANT]
+> The status message also tells you what branch you're on.
+If somehow you're on `main` or in a headless state, [create a branch](#2.iii-check-out-your-branch) before committing.

 #### To commit

 The instructions below also push your changes up to GitHub *on your branch*.
 There's nothing wrong with doing this every time you commit locally.
 You should *definitely* push when you make the last commit in a session.